step ca revoke

 revocation over mTLS.

-cert that should be revoked.
+file containing the cert that should be revoked.

-path to the key corresponding to the cert that should be revoked.
+file containing the key corresponding to the cert that should be revoked.

 string representing the reason for which the cert is being revoked.